Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Bone spurs are extra outgrowths of bone that form lumps, typically towards the inner edge of the knee bones.
 Irritation from repetitive wear and tear and cartilage causes the body to lay down excess bone to try and prevent the joint from further damage.

-Knee bone spurs may not cause any symptoms initially but as the increase in size and project into the joint they can cause irritation and friction leading to medial knee pain and stiffness.
+Knee bone spurs may not cause any symptoms initially but as they increase in size and project into the joint they can cause irritation and friction leading to medial knee pain and stiffness.

 Bone spurs can occur anywhere in the knee but are particularly prevalent on the inner side of the joint due to more pressure going through the medial knee.

-You can find out all about eh common causes, symptoms, diagnosis and treatment options in the bone spurs in knee section.
+You can find out all about the common causes, symptoms, diagnosis and treatment options for this cause of medial knee pain in the bone spurs in knee section.

 Medial knee pain that is at the back of the knee may be due to hamstring tendonitis.